vickysirwani/inmemory-cache/README.md

 	* Set a key: `SET A B`
     * Get a key: `GET A`
     * Delete a key: `DELETE A`
-    * Count the number of occurences of value B: `COUNT A`
+    * Count the number of occurences of value B: `COUNT B`
     * Start a transaction: `BEGIN`
     * Commit a transaction: `COMMIT`
     * Rollback a transaction: `ROLLBACK`